davidbdyer/calculator-app-main/README.md

 - Live Site URL: [Add live site URL here](https://github.com/davidbdeath/calculator-app-main)

 ## My process
-I started by planning out how to do the theme switcher first, then put everything into the html and styled it.
+I started by planning out how to do the theme switcher first, then put everything into the **HTML** and styled it with **CSS**.
-Then i figured out how to use JS to check `prefers-color-scheme` and adjust accordingly.
+Then I figured out how to use **Javascript** to check `prefers-color-scheme` and change themes by switching an alternative stylesheet.
-Then I disabled smart zoom on ios and did input validation.
+The alternative style sheets only contained color data in the form of **CSS variables**.
+Then I used **javascript** to disable double tap zoom, perform input verification and swap * for x on the screen.

 ### Built with